NikolayMiladinov/Hardware-Verification-Coursework/README.md

 ### 4. Functional and code coverage

-Coverage report can be inspected by opening the html file covsummary.html in folder GPIO-Verf/covhtmlreport: [Coverage Report link](https://github.com/NikolayMiladinov/Hardware-Verification-Coursework/tree/master/GPIO-Verf/covhtmlreport)
+Coverage report can be inspected by downloading the folder GPIO-Verf/covhtmlreport and opening the html file covsummary.html: [Coverage Report link](https://github.com/NikolayMiladinov/Hardware-Verification-Coursework/tree/master/GPIO-Verf/covhtmlreport)

 Functional coverage was done in the interface to simplify sampling and access to signals.
 The covergroups are: